-The China-United States Exchange Foundation is a non-profit organisation registered in Hong Kong and was established in January 2008.
-Mr. Tung is the Founding Chairman and is supported by friends in Hong Kong, China and the United States.
-The mission of the Foundation is to promote understanding and strengthening relationship between the US and China.
-This is being done by fostering open dialogue between opinion leaders from governments, think tanks, academia, media and business communities of both countries.
+The China-United States Exchange Foundation, established in 2008, is a non-profit organisation registered in Hong Kong.
+Mr Tung is Founding Chairman and is supported by friends in Hong Kong, China and the United States.
+The mission is to promote better understanding and strengthening of China-US relations by fostering open dialogue between leaders of governments, think tanks, academia, media and business communities of both countries.

-Born in 1937 in Shanghai, Mr. Tung spent his childhood in Hong Kong.
-He had his education in the United Kingdom, graduating at University of Liverpool with BSc in 1960.
-After that he lived and worked nine years in the United States with General Electric and in the family business respectively.
-In 1969, Mr. Tung returned Hong Kong to help run the family business.
-He had a successful and distinguished career in business while at the same time served in various public sector and advisory positions in Hong Kong.
-In 1997, he took on the position as the first Chief Executive of HKSAR.
+Born in 1937 in Shanghai, Mr Tung spent his childhood in Hong Kong.
+He received his education in the United Kingdom, graduating from University of Liverpool with a BSc degree in 1960.
+After that, he spent nine years in the United States working for General Electric and later in the family business.
+In 1969, Mr Tung returned to Hong Kong to help run the family business.
+He has had a successful and distinguished career in business while serving in various public sector and advisory positions in Hong Kong.
+In 1997, he was sworn in as HKSAR’s first Chief Executive.

 Mr Tung is married to Betty Chiu Hung Ping.
 They have three children and nine grandchildren.